echo-xiao9/echo-xiao9/README.md

 Meanwhile, Aria Kang was the co-founder of BeAR Tech, a startup making the AR experience reachable for everyone.
 As a member of the Berkeley Association of Chinese Entrepreneurs (ACE), IEEE, and ACM, she has the vision to catalyze creativity powered by AI.

 Currently, Aria is working on the open source initialitive for [Project Aria](www.projectaria.com) from Meta Reality Labs Research.
-She is one of the main contributors to the following projects:
+She is one of the main contributors to the following projects at Meta Reality Labs Research:
+- [Aria Gen2 Pilot Dataset](https://github.com/facebookresearch/projectaria_gen2_pilot_dataset?tab=readme-ov-file).
+The first dataset contains multimodal sensor data from Project Aria Gen2 glasses, including raw sensor streams, real-time machine perception outputs, and post-processed algorithm results.
 - [EgoBlur](https://github.com/facebookresearch/EgoBlur), open-source AI models from Meta designed to preserve privacy by detecting and blurring faces and license plates in images and videos.
 - [ATEK](https://github.com/facebookresearch/ATEK), a deep learning training and evaluation framework (5K+ PyPI downloads), presented at ECCV 2024
 - [Project Aria tools](https://github.com/facebookresearch/projectaria_tools) (600+ GitHub stars), enabling access to environmental context and human behavior data.